Azure/bacc/README.md

 * [`images.jsonc`](./config/images.jsonc) defines the default OS images to use for the pools.
 The default configuration defines the default images for the a version of Windows Server and Ubuntu Server.
 You can customize these as needed.

+## Example Configurations

+In addition to the default configuration, we also provide a few example configurations that demonstrate how to customize the deployment to meet specific needs.
+These are documented [here](./examples/README.md).
+To use any of these example configurations, you can copy the configuration files to the `config` directory and modify them as needed.

 ## CLI

 One the deployment is complete, one can use the Azure Portal or Azure CLI to interact with the resources